-CURRENT PLATFORMS: Live-attenuated
+CURRENT PLATFORMS: Live-attenuated PROSUR TARGET CAPACITY: 14 million doses

 The supply-demand balance for MCV vaccines in PROSUR indicates a surplus of ~1 million doses, though this may be misleading as there is only one manufacturer in PROSUR producing MCV and available supply for commercialization is limited to the domestic Brazilian market.
 The global MCV market is dominated by few manufacturers based in India (for M and MR) and in the United States and Europe (for MMR and MMR-V).
 The global supply is balanced with demand requirements.
 However, MCV is produced using the live attenuated platform which is also used for many other routine vaccines which requires dedicated facilities for biosecurity reasons.